cd-barratt/Life_on_the_edge.github.io/Vignette.md

   ![image](https://cd-barratt.github.io/Life_on_the_edge.github.io/vignette_figs_tables/Afrixalus_fornasini_adaptive_categorisation_maps.png)

-**neutral_diversity()** calculates neutral (i.e. non-adaptive) genetic diversity by masking out the putatively adaptive loci.
+**neutral_sensitivity()** calculates neutral (i.e. non-adaptive) genetic diversity by masking out the putatively adaptive loci.
 It requires [PLINK](https://www.cog-genomics.org/plink/) (Purcel et al. 2007) to be installed (read the binary location from the params file, ‘**plink_executable**’), then calls PLINK via R. PLINK will generate the output files and the script here will automatically count the populations, number of individuals and neutral heterozygosity to calculate ‘Neutral sensitivity’ (ranging from 0-10)

  ![image](https://cd-barratt.github.io/Life_on_the_edge.github.io/vignette_figs_tables/csv_13.png)